-- A. Sampling of hazardous substances in background areas may be conducted to distinguish concentrations related to the contaminated-site from concentrations of hazardous substances not related to activities at the contaminated-site or to support the development of soil objectives under the provisions of Rule 8.02 (Soil Objectives). - B. For purposes of defining background concentrations, samples shall be collected from areas that have the same characteristics as the soil at the contaminated-site, and meet the definition of background.

-C. In order to evaluate or justify available data for the purposes of defining background concentrations, a performing party shall use a statistical method which is appropriate for the distribution of each hazardous substance and such method shall utilize a minimum of twenty samples.
-If the distribution of the hazardous substance data is inappropriate for statistical methods based on a normal distribution, then the data may be transformed.
-If the distributions of individual hazardous substances differ, more than one statistical method may be required at a contaminated-site.

-Based on the statistically significant number of samples previously evaluated by the Department and on file to make the background determination for arsenic across the state, the requirements of Rule 12.00 shall apply to evaluate arsenic in soil.

-- D. For purposes of estimating background concentrations, values below the method detection limit shall be assigned a value equal to one-half of the method detection limit.
+- A. Sampling of Hazardous Substances in background areas may be conducted to distinguish concentrations related to the Contaminated-Site from concentrations of Hazardous Substances not related to activities at the Contaminated-Site or to support the development of soil objectives under the provisions of Rule 8.02 (Soil Objectives). - B. For purposes of defining background concentrations, samples shall be collected from areas that have the same characteristics as the soil at the Contaminated-Site, and meet the definition of background. - C. In order to evaluate or justify available data for the purposes of defining background concentrations, a Performing Party shall use a statistical method which is appropriate for the distribution of each Hazardous Substance and such method shall utilize a minimum of twenty samples.
+If the distribution of the Hazardous Substance data is inappropriate for statistical methods based on a normal distribution, then the data may be transformed.
+If the distributions of individual Hazardous Substances differ, more than one statistical method may be required at a Contaminated-Site. - Based on the statistically significant number of samples previously evaluated by the Department and on file to make the background determination for arsenic across the state, the requirements of Rule 12.00 shall apply to evaluate arsenic in soil. - D. For purposes of estimating background concentrations, values below the method detection limit shall be assigned a value equal to one-half of the method detection limit.
 Measurements above the method detection limit, but below the practical quantitation limit shall be assigned a value equal to the method detection limit.
-The Department may approve the use of alternate statistical procedures for handling data below the method detection limit or practical quantitation limit. - 8.07 Upper Concentration Limits: Upper Concentration Limits in soil and groundwater are concentrations of hazardous substances which, if exceeded, may demarcate a transition between contaminated environmental media and waste in the environment.
-Upper Concentration Limits are not applicable to soil which has been immobilized or encapsulated as part of an approved remedial response action.
+The Department may approve the use of alternate statistical procedures for handling data below the method detection limit or practical quantitation limit. - 8.07 Upper Concentration Limits: Upper Concentration Limits in soil, sediments, and water are concentrations of Hazardous Substances, or petroleum which, if exceeded, may demarcate a transition between contaminated environmental media and waste in the environment.
+Upper Concentration Limits are not clean up standards.
+Upper Concentration Limits may not be applicable to soil which has been immobilized as part of an approved remedial response action.